About Michael Novack - Product Leader, Builder, and Operator

 A: While Michael is a product leader (not an engineer), he has deep technical fluency across several domains:

-- AI/ML Systems: Built ML classification models for personalization at Hims, recommendation engines at Dropbox, computer vision systems (TrunkVision) at Agtonomy, and Level 4 autonomous driving algorithms at Postmates/Serve.
+- AI/ML Systems: Built ML classification models for personalization at Hims & Hers, recommendation engines at Dropbox, computer vision systems (TrunkVision) at Agtonomy, and Level 4 autonomous driving algorithms at Serve Robotics (Postmates).
 Can work effectively with ML engineers and data scientists to design product requirements and evaluate model performance.

-- Marketplace Architecture: Designed and scaled two-sided and three-sided marketplaces at Just Eat (1B+ deliveries across 14 countries) and Postmates.
+- Marketplace Architecture: Designed and scaled two-sided and three-sided marketplaces at Just Eat Takeaway (1B+ deliveries across 14 countries) and Serve Robotics (Postmates).
 Understands supply-demand dynamics, pricing mechanisms, matching algorithms, and platform economics.

-- Autonomous Systems: Product lead for Level 4 autonomous robots at Postmates/Serve (1,000+ deliveries) and Agtonomy (99.7% mission success rate).
+- Autonomous Systems: Product lead for Level 4 autonomous robots at Serve Robotics (Postmates) (1,000+ deliveries) and Agtonomy (99.7% mission success rate).
 Designed fleet management platforms enabling 1:8 and 1:10 operator-to-machine ratios.
 Understands perception, control systems, and real-world deployment challenges.

 - Product-Led Growth Infrastructure: Built self-serve onboarding, conversion funnels, behavioral analytics, and revenue attribution systems.
 Can design and implement the full PLG stack from signup to expansion.